Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-The rstB Property is declared as a DAO.Recordset Object.
+The 'rstB' Property is declared as a DAO.Recordset Object.

-The Update() Subroutine accepts three-column numbers (0-based column numbers) as parameters to calculate and update the third parameter column with the product of the first column * second column.
+The Update() Subroutine accepts three-column numbers (0-based column numbers) as parameters to calculate and update the third parameter column with the product of the first column and * second column.

-The DataSort() subroutine Sorts the records in ascending order based on the Column Number passed as a parameter.
+The DataSort() subroutine sorts the records in ascending order based on the Column Number passed as a parameter.

 The Sorting Column data type must be either Number, Currency, or String.
 Other data types are ignored.
 The Recordset column numbers are 0-based, which means the first column number is 0, the second column is 1, and so on.